Our Services

 Helpful Resources

-Tired eyes often reveal underlying brain sleepiness when neural circuits slow eyelid movements and blinking, sleep chemicals like adenosine build up, and strained eye muscles struggle to stay open.
+Tired eyes are often a sign of brain sleepiness.
+When neural circuits slow blinking and eyelid movement, sleep chemicals like adenosine accumulate, and strained eye muscles struggle to stay open.

 Tired, heavy eyes are not just an annoyance—they can be a window into how sleepy our brain really is.
 When the brain needs rest, it sends out signals that affect our eyes, making them feel fatigued, dry, or strained.
 Understanding this connection can help you recognize when it's time to prioritize sleep and reduce the risk of more serious health issues.